thecodebeneath/cfpushdir/README.md

 # cfpushdir
-Example for how to push to the Cloud Foundry buildpack using a jar or directory structure.
+Example for how to push to the Cloud Foundry Java buildpack using a jar or directory structure.
 The commands to use, and directory structures are described in the car/pom.xml file.

 Requirements:
 - Jenkins started with Blue Ocean plugins installed (pipelines)